toothpaste-theme/toothpaste/README.md

 3. Restart Visual Studio Code
 4. Go to File > Preferences > Color Theme and select `Toothpaste` from the list

-## Contact
-- See something wrong?
-Have suggestions?
-Open up an issue or pull request.
-I'll be tweaking the theme here & there. <3
-- For any questions or feedback, don't hesistate to reach out via [twitter](http://twitter.com/imcatnoone) or [email](mailto:hello@heyimcat.com).

 ## macOS Terminal

 ![image](toothpaste_terminal_screenshot.png)